 Truth.
 These Thin Mint Almond Butter Fat Bombs are my favorite fat bomb, ever!
 They’re just so minty and chocolatey and perfect in every way.
 AND- if you like Thin Mint Girl Scout Cookies, then these will be your jam…I promise!
 These babies are made with an almond butter base, sweetened with maple syrup, and flavored with mint extract.
 Let’s take a look at everything you’ll need!

 If you’re not an almond butter person, I suggest going cashew butter before peanut butter just because peanut butter has such a distinct flavor.

-Healthy Mint Chip Almond Butter Cups
+Thin Mint Chip Almond Butter Fat Bombs

 - Place all ingredients except for salt and chocolate chips into a medium-sized bowl and mix well.